 The target haemodynamic response is a heart rate reduced by >25% from that at baseline or between 50-55 bpm.
 The target dose is 12.5 mg but if the above aim is met at 6.25 mg then the patient should remain on 6.25 mg.
 A "red flag" symptom is a grade 3 cardiac symptom requiring urgent investigation.
-For this trial we define this as cardiac chest pain or collapses since starting trial medication.
+For this trial we define this as cardiac chest pain or collapses since starting trial medication (in the absence of an alternative cause).
+A red flag symptom will necessitate permanent discontinuation of IMP only when its relatedness to IMP is confirmed.
 Further details on cardiac and syncopal grading can be found here:

-https://ctep.cancer.gov/protocolDevelopment/electronic applications/ctc.htm#ctc 50
+https://ctep.cancer.gov/protocolDevelopment/electronic_applications/ctc.htm#ctc_50 to 12.5 mg is not recommended.

-As a safety measure, if HR is 56-60 bpm or SBP 91-100 mmHg a dose increase from 6.25 mg to 12.5 mg is not recommended.
+As a safety measure, if HR is 56-60 bpm or SBP 91-100 mmHg a dose increase from 6.25 mg